 Jonathan Guthrie is the head of Lex, the Financial Times’s agenda-setting premium commentary service on companies and investment, and an associate editor of the FT.
 For six years he was City editor and writer of Lombard, an irreverent column on the Square Mile and corporate Britain.
 He has led investigations into Eurasian Natural Resources Corp, British Biotech and the “Gem of Tanzania” accounting fraud.
 Aside from Lex, he contributes regularly to House and Home and occasionally to FT Companies.

-Javier Espinoza has recently taken on the role as EU Correspondent in Brussels for the FT, focussing his coverage mainly on competition and technology issues.
-Prior to this Javier Espinoza served as the FT's Private Equity Correspondent.
-Before joining the FT he was the Daily Telegraph's Education Editor, as well as a multimedia Reporter for the Wall Street Journal in London.
-Prior to joining the Wall Street Journal, he worked at the Observer newspaper in London.
+Javier Espinoza is EU Correspondent in Brussels for the Financial Times, focusing his coverage mainly on competition and technology issues.
+Prior to this Javier served as the FT's Private Equity Correspondent.
+Before joining the FT, he was the Daily Telegraph's Education Editor, as well as a multimedia reporter for the Wall Street Journal in London.
+Prior to joining the Wall Street Journal, he worked at the Observer newspaper.
 He studied journalism at City University.
-He is also a Political Economist having completed a second Master's degree at King's College London.
+He is also a political economist, having completed a second Master's degree at King's College, London.

-Stephen Morris is the Financial Times' European Banking Correspondent.
+Stephen Morris is the Financial Times' Banking Editor.
+He was formerly the FT's European Banking Correspondent.
 He joined the FT in August 2018 after eight years with Bloomberg News, where he was UK Banks Reporter.
 Prior to that, he covered politics for the Independent.
 He studied at Durham and Cambridge universities, where he read history.